Who is My Enemy?

 by Barry Fike

-The Greek word for enemy here is exopou.
-In Thayer’s Greek Lexicon (no. 2190) the definition, for expopu, is someone who hates you.
+Hate thine enemy- The Greek word for enemy here is exopou.
+In Thayer’s Greek Lexicon (no. 2190) the definition, for exopou, is someone who hates you.
 Similar definitions are found in Greek lexicons.
 The problem with the Greek definition is that it ignores the fact that this is Hebrew, not Greek, and the word is trying to convey a Hebrew idea.

 The LXX was translated in 285 B.C. during the classical period by 70 learned Jews.
 During this particular period of time, the Jews had chosen certain Greek words to convey certain Hebrew ideas or concepts.
-At this period the meaning of those Greek words is fixed.
+At this period the meaning of those Greek words was fixed.
 But the language changes so quickly that by the time you come to the NT it already means something different.
 To find out what it means you have to go back to Classical Greek.
 For Classical Greek the word Ekthros means, “hatred, hateful...an ekthros is one who has been a theos (friend) but is alienated.”
-The enemy here is obviously parallel to the persecutor, and the ekthros is set in antithesis to the fellow-countryman and fellow-believer.
 In the Mishnah, tractate Sanhedrin, chapt.
 3, Mishna 5 it states, “A friend or an enemy is ineligible (to serve in a court of law).
 By friend is meant one’s best friend, and by an enemy is meant anyone that has not spoken with him through enmity for three days.”
 This enemy is not some stranger, but a brother that has been alienated from you.